tron-nile-testnet/nile-testnet/README.md

 [Nile Testnet faucet](https://nileex.io/join/getJoinPage) is the faucet for the Nile Testnet.
 You can claim test coins on this page.

+[Nile Testnet proposal status](https://nile.tronscan.org/#/sr/committee) You can view the nile proposals opening situation.

-[Nile Testnet proposal](https://github.com/tron-nile-testnet/nile-proposal) You can view the nile proposal discussions and plans.
+[Nile Testnet proposal plans](https://github.com/tron-nile-testnet/nile-proposal) You can view the nile proposal discussions and plans.

 # Building the Source Code